Types of Depression

 - There have been at least three episodes of mood disturbance in 3 separate years that demonstrate the temporal seasonal relationship defined in A and B; at least 2 of the years were consecutive.

-DSM-IV, Diagnostic and Statistical Manual of Mental Disorders, ed.
-4. Washington DC: American Psychiatric Association (APA).
-1994.
+DSM-V, Diagnostic and Statistical Manual of Mental Disorders, ed.
+5. Washington DC: American Psychiatric Association (APA).
+2013.

 The criteria provide for the seasonal occurrence of depression and mania.
 Diagnosis requires observable periods of remission and a three-year past of occurrence.
 Treatment of SAD may involve phototherapy to influence melatonin secretion and regulate sleep patterns.